CNK2100/ZCOVER_PUBLIC/ZCOVER_ALL_STEPS/README.md

 ### 1. "--p" option
 If you don't know the homeID and nodeID of the controller, use this option for passive scanning.
+Create traffic in your Z-Wave network so that ZCover can sniff key properties.

 ```
 python ./Main.py --p